Welcome to Our Official Website

 MA in Islamic Studies

-The MA in Islamic Studies program is designed to equip students with excellent theoretical knowledge and expertise relevant to lecturers, researchers, religious leaders, and policy makers to deal with a variety of theological, political, and socio-cultural issues in the contemporary era.
+The MA in Islamic Studies is designed to equip students with excellent theoretical knowledge and expertise relevant to lecturers, researchers, religious leaders, and policymakers, enabling them to address a variety of theological, political, and socio-cultural issues in the contemporary era.

 Prof. Yanwar Pribadi, Ph.D.